-- Initiate Universal Care. - Move patient to a cool area and shield from the sun or any external heat source. - Remove as much clothing as is practical and loosen any restrictive garments. - If alert and oriented, give small sips of cool liquids. - If altered mental status, check blood glucose level. - Maintain airway vigilance for emesis, seizure. - If temperature is > 104° F (40° C) or if altered mental status is present, begin active cooling by: - Continually misting the exposed skin with tepid water while fanning the victim (most effective); - Truncal ice packs may be used, but are less effective than evaporation; - Shivering should be treated as soon as possible.
+- Initiate Universal Care. - Move patient to a cool area and shield from the sun or any external heat source. - Remove as much clothing as is practical and loosen any restrictive garments. - If alert and oriented, give small sips of cool liquids. - If altered mental status, check blood glucose level. - Maintain airway vigilance for emesis, seizure. - If temperature is > 104° F (40° C) or if altered mental status is present, begin active cooling by: - Continually misting the exposed skin with tepid water while fanning the victim (most effective); - Truncal ice packs may be used, but are less effective than evaporation; - Consider maintaining cold water immersion, if already instituted, with online medical direction. - Shivering should be treated as soon as possible.